VladimirKalachikhin/netAIS/README.md

 ## Install&configure:
 You must have a web server under Linux with php support and [TOR service](https://2019.www.torproject.org/docs/tor-manual.html.en).
 Copy the project files to a web server directory and adjust paths in _params.php_.
+Set _write_ access to `data/` and `server/` directories for web server user (www-data?).
-[Configure TOR hidden service](https://2019.www.torproject.org/docs/tor-onion-service.html.en) to _server/_ directory if you are going to support a corporate group.
+[Configure TOR hidden service](https://2019.www.torproject.org/docs/tor-onion-service.html.en) to `server/` directory if you are going to support a corporate group.
 It's no need if you want to be a group member only.

 ### Vehicle info
 The information abou you vehicle stored in _boatInfo.ini_ file.
 Fill it correctly.